-Google Analytics works by inserting a few lines of code onto every page on your site that you want to log data from.
-Using “cookies,” which are small text files that GA caches in each user’s browser, GA can determine who your users are and what they did on each page of your site.
-These cookies collect user data, send that data back to Google’s servers, and the data is then logged as a “hit” on your site in your Analytics dashboard, making it possible for you to tell exactly where a user entered your site, what actions they performed, how long they stayed, and where they left.
+Google Analytics inserts a few lines of code onto every page on your site that you want to log data from.
+GA uses “cookies,” which are small text files that GA caches in each user’s browser, to determine who your users are and what they did on each page of your site.
+These cookies collect user data, send that data back to Google’s servers, and the data is then logged as a “hit” on your site in your Analytics dashboard, making it possible for you to tell exactly where a user-entered your site, what actions they performed, how long they stayed, and where they left.

 To set up Google Analytics for your site, the first thing you need to do is sign up for an Analytics account, and get your Analytics tracking ID.
 On a computer (rather than a mobile device), open a new site in Google Sites.
 Next, choose More > Site Analytics, and enter your tracking ID.
 Your ID should look something like “UA-XXXXXX-X.” Finally, hit Save, and allow 24 hours for Google to start logging your traffic.
 In about a day or so, you can open Analytics again and start combing through your data.
 You can learn more about how to use Google Analytics with this short Google Analytics tutorial.